BDAthlon/2018-wannabe-postdoc-1/README.md

 The software test suite has multiple *Python* modules, such that each *Python* module in the software test suite corresponds to a *Python* module in the software design.

+The main reason for doing this is to use the facade pattern \cite{Gamma1995} to simplify our software architecture.
+This reduces the amount of parameters that functions and class constructors have to manage and update, as people refactor the code.
+Consequently, it reduces coupling/dependencies and function calls between *Python* modules.

 #	References